JeffResc/sharkiq/README.md

 Examples can be found in the [examples directory](examples/).

 ## Documentation
-You can view the latest docuemntation [here](https://jeffresc.github.io/sharkiq/).
+You can view the latest documentation [here](https://jeffresc.github.io/sharkiq/).

 ## TODOs:
  * Add support for mapping